 Excused Absence Policy

 Students may request excused absence for personal, emergency, compassionate, professional, or health-related reasons.
 Excused absences will not be retroactively approved; except in verifiable emergency situations.
 Such requests for approval should be submitted in writing within 24 hours of the absence.
 Absences are generally for a short duration of one or two days.
-Student should seek excused absences from their Regional Assistant Dean/Director of Student Medical Education in years 3 & 4 who will report to the Associate Dean for Academic & Clinical Educational Affairs.
+Student should seek excused absences from their Regional Assistant Dean/Director of Student Medical Education in years 3 & 4 who will report to to the Associate Dean for Clinical Affairs.

 History and Physicals

 In addition to other activities required on a rotation, students may be asked to perform history and physicals (H&P’s), either in a regional hospital site or at some other location assigned by the preceptor or rotation coordinator (e.g. physician’s office, nursing home).
 The preceptor, house officer, or attending must review, comment, and sign all H&P’s performed by the student doctor.
 It is the student’s responsibility to request and receive feedback from supervising physicians about history taking and physical examination skills so that performance of H&P’s becomes a beneficial learning experience.

 Student doctors currently enrolled as full-time students in good academic standing at KCOM and who are expected to graduate with the degree Doctor of Osteopathic Medicine, are covered by the professional liability coverage provided by the University.

 The College provides professional liability coverage for its student doctors while on approved clinical rotations.
 Contact the Rotation Site Coordinator for a copy of our insurance coverage face sheet.